 Vacation Home Rentals Abroad

 Vacation rentals are a great alternative to staying at a hotel.
-Not only will you save on accommodation, but you can also prepare your own meals and enjoy all the other amenities that come with renting a vacation home.
-Since many rentals are weekly, travelers get the chance to spend more time in one region and explore the surroundings in more depth.
-In addition to articles about vacation homes published in Transitions Abroad, we have also compiled a list of websites, where travelers can look at photographs of vacation rentals from all around the world and book their stay directly online. —Living Abroad Editor Volker Poelzl
+Not only will you save on your accommodations, but you can also prepare your own meals with food from local markets while enjoying all the other amenities that come with renting a vacation home.
+Since many rentals are weekly, travelers get the chance to spend more time in one region and explore the surroundings in more depth, and often meet the hosts and local people on a deeper level than most hotels afford.
+In addition to articles about vacation homes published in Transitions Abroad, we have also compiled a list of websites where travelers can look at photographs of vacation rentals from all around the world and book their stay directly online. —Senior Living Abroad Editor Volker Poelzl

 Vacation rentals come equipped with everything you need to live comfortably: sheets, towels, pots and pans, dishes, and cutlery.
 The house or apartment is cleaned before you arrive.
 Food is generally not